Level Up Your Lunch: Miki Bihon Guisado – The Easy & Flavorful Filipino Dish

 - Half a pound of chicken thigh meat without bone and skin

-- 2 carrots (skinned and thinly striped large)
+- 2 carrots (skinned and thinly sliced large)

 - 1 (small) chopped napa cabbage